machinekoder/pickit-docs/docs/documentation/flex/how-to-use-pickit-flex.rst

 The first step of Pickit Flex is to define where the Pickit system should look.
-The 3D scene is defined by a Region of Interest and the optimize detection parameters.
-These detection parameters are explained in the article :ref:`Explaining-the-flex-detection-parameters`.
+The 3D scene is defined by a Region of Interest and the detection optimization parameters (explained in article :ref:`Explaining-the-flex-detection-parameters`).

 In the image below an example of a good defined scene is shown.
 First, in the 3D view all points within the field of view of the camera are